lopeselio/aptos-sigil/TESTING_GUIDE.md

 ### Error: "Resource not found"
 - Make sure you've run `init_leaderboards` for the publisher

-### Error: "Game not found" (when creating leaderboard)
-- The game validation is working!
-Register the game first using `game_platform::register_game`

 ### Empty leaderboard results
 - Verify scores are within `min_score` and `max_score` gates
 - Check that you're querying the correct leaderboard ID